Devrim-Celik/hacking-labs/README.md

     ```bash
     docker-compose -f base.yml up -d
     ```

-`base.yml` contains two persistent machines used in nearly every session:
+`base.yml` contains two persistent machines used in every session:
 1. **lab-assistant**
     - Purpose: menu-driven helper that contains exercise descriptions, objectives and navigation to all labs and their exercises.
 Use this container to read what you should do next for a lab.
     - SSH port on host: **10022**